 With the enhanced Lightning Report Builder, Stacked Summaries are enabled by default.
 Users can easily summarise a substantial amount of data for quicker review and comparison.

-For example, if you need to show the number of opportunities that are Closed Won, as well as the sub-total of Closed Won opportunities by each country, that’s possible with Stacked Summaries activated at the bottom of your report page.
-You can view record count by each country, each opportunity owner or other sub-total counts that the report is grouped by.
+For example, if you need to show the number of opportunities that are in each Stage, as well as the sub-total of Qualification opportunities by each of the Opportunity Owners, that’s possible with Stacked Summaries activated at the bottom of your report page.
+You can view record count by each country, each opportunity owner, or other sub-total counts that your report is grouped by.

 3. Build Reports Using Columns and Rows